Person found with gunshot wound in east Charlotte

-CHARLOTTE, N.C. -- Authorities say a patient was found with a gunshot wound in east Charlotte Wednesday afternoon.
+Woman describes teriffying moments when shots rang out in broad daylight on Albemarle Rd @CMPD invstg #cltnews Stay w/ @wcnc for updates pic.twitter.com/HlfYeiO2tl— Xavier Walton (@xmanwalton) July 5, 2017

-Medic says a patient was found with a gunshot wound in the 6900 block of Albemarle Road near East W.T.
-Harris Boulevard.
-The patient was shot at a different location, Medic says.
+NBC Charlotte's crew on the scene reports that the shooting suspect crashed their car while trying to flee the scene.
+CMPD did not release the suspect's identity.

 Charlotte-Mecklenburg Police says delays are expected for traffic on Albemarle Road from Winterhaven Drive to East W.T.
 Harris Boulevard.
-CMPD says the person is being treated for injuries that are not life-threatening.
+CMPD says the person is being treated for life-threatening injuries.

 © 2017 WCNC.COM